 When creating a new world and selecting the world type, go to “More World Options.”
 On the second row of options, there will be an “Allow Cheats” button.
 Click it once to toggle it on.
 Now, whenever you want to use a command, simply press “/” or open your chat box and start typing with “/”.
 Now let’s get into what commands you can use!

 The game will give you info on what the given command does.

 Target selector shortcuts

 Target selector shortcuts help you target specific mobs, players, or entities.
 You can use these shortcuts instead of naming each mob or player individually.
-These selectors are mostly used on multiplayer servers, but you can use these Minecraft console commands in single-player servers as well.
+These selectors are mostly used on multiplayer servers, but you can use these console commands in single-player servers as well.

 @e – every entity @s – the command-executing entity